Guide sheet to utilizing the Technology Fee and explanation of scoring

 Procedure for Funding

-After the technical review is complete, the proposals are then submitted to the Student Technology Fee proposal sub-committee for consideration.
-The sub-committee scoring process usually takes place during March.
+After the technical review is complete, the proposals are then submitted to the Student Technology Fee proposal subcommittee for consideration.
+The subcommittee scoring process usually takes place during November.
 The subcommittee makes their recommendations to the full committee where a vote is held to decide which proposals will get funded and for what amount.
 Upon approval by the committee, the proposal is inserted as a line item into the Student Technology Fee Plan.
-Normally in April, after the vote, the chairperson of the proposal will receive a letter stating the outcome of the proposal.
+Normally in December, after the vote, the chairperson of the proposal will receive a letter stating the outcome of the proposal.
 Minutes of these meetings are kept, which detail the discussion and debates on specific items and of the budget.

-The selection committee may request the applicant to give a 5-minute presentation to further explain their proposal.
-You will be contacted by Ms. Kim Cheesebrough if you need to schedule a time for the presentation.
+The selection subcommittee may request the applicant to give a 5-minute presentation to further explain their proposal.
+Applicant will be contacted by Ms. Kim Cheesebrough if presentation is required.

 Applicants must fill out a routing sheet that has the following signatures:

-The completed proposal request should be turned into the Administrative Assistant for Information Technology, Mrs. Kim Cheesebrough, in 156 Peltier Hall, by 2:00 PM on Friday, February 3, 2011.
-The completed request should be submitted in Microsoft Word format via email to email@example.com.
-Additional information should be included to document any quotes and/or sources of prices generated while working on the proposal, especially for specialty items.
+The completed proposal request should be turned into the Administrative Assistant for Information Technology, Mrs. Kim Cheesebrough, in 156 Peltier Hall, by 2:00 PM on Friday, November 1, 2013.
+The completed request should be submitted in Microsoft Word format and emailed to Kim.Cheesebrough@nicholls.edu.
+Additional paperwork should be included with document including any quotes and/or sources of pricing generated while working on the proposal, especially for specialty items.

 Rewarding of Winning Proposals

-The money to purchase items awarded is from the current fiscal year’s budget; all attempts will be made to purchase prior to June 30 purchasing deadline.
-However, projects funded should not anticipate delivery or completion prior to the start of the fall semester.
+The money to purchase items awarded is from the current fiscal year’s budget; all attempts will be made to purchase prior to the June 30th purchasing deadline.
+However, projects funded should not anticipate delivery or completion prior to the start of the next semester.
 Academic Computing will set up a priority and distribution schedule.
-Completing all projects prior to the beginning of the Fall semester is impossible, as this does not give the staff of Academic Computing the necessary time to order, set-up, and test the equipment along with other time sensitive jobs already scheduled during that time.
-If these items are needed in a sensitive time frame, please discuss with Academic Computing before the end of the Spring semester to determine if it would be possible to be added to the schedule.
+Completing all projects prior to the beginning of the Spring semester is impossible, as this does not give the staff of Academic Computing the necessary time to order, set-up, and test the equipment along with other time sensitive jobs already scheduled during that time.
+If these items are needed in a sensitive timeframe, please discuss with Academic Computing before the end of the semester to determine if it would be possible to be added to the schedule.

 Inventory of Awarded Items

-Items purchased for funded proposals will become the responsibility of the department or college of the proposal.
-These items will be transferred to their inventory and any repairs after the end of the warranty period will be the responsibility of the department or college.
+Items purchased for funded proposals will become the responsibility of the Department or College of the proposal.
+These items will be transferred to the appropriate inventory and any repairs after the end of the warranty period will be the responsibility of the Department or College.
 However, these items funded with Student Technology Fees must continue to adhere to the State’s Technology Fee guidelines, as they must be accessible for student use and must not be placed in faculty or staff offices.